mekras/jira-client/src/CFGenerator/README.md

-# Badoo JIRA Custom fields classes generator
+# JIRA Custom fields classes generator

 Here is the generator, which can load list of custom fields from JIRA and create classes for them The main idea is to free yourself from handwriting bunch of similar code